 - Once you have a place to dive in to your aquatic exercise, sign up for a group-fitness class taught by an AEA Certified instructor.
 This is one of the best ways to ensure that you are going to get a great class, learn safe and effective aquatic exercises and use the water to it’s greatest potential.

-- If you are a do it yourselfer, then getting into the pool and trying this may be just what your body ordered or check out WECOACH on You Tube for more workout ideas.
+- If you are a do-it-yourselfer, then getting into the pool and trying this may be just what your body ordered or check out WECOACH Workouts for more workout ideas.

 Fat Burning Water Workout

 The paring of high intensity segments with recovery allows for maximal caloric expenditure during and after the workout.
 In addition to the opportunity for massive caloric burn, all aspects of fitness can be improved with participation.
 Try this simple fat burning workout:

 - Begin with a 5-minute warm-up jogging in place and gradually adding traveling around the pool in all directions.

 - Perform each exercise doing 15 seconds of EASY then 15 seconds of HARD for 1 minute each.

 - Repeat 2-3 times for 10-15 minutes of conditioning.